Wade leads Wichita State past Tulane 78-70

-NEW ORLEANS (WSU Athletics) —The Wichita State men’s basketball team defeated Tulane, 78-70, on Wednesday inside of Devlin Fieldhouse.
+NEW ORLEANS, La.
+(KSNW) —The Wichita State men’s basketball team defeated Tulane, 78-70, on Wednesday inside of Devlin Fieldhouse.

 Dexter Dennis and Trey Wade had outstanding performances to lead the Shockers.